 Is it too late to transfer to NGU?

-Nope.
-We consider applications throughout the year, so it’s always the right time of year.
-In terms of your degree, you need to spend your last year at NGU, roughly.
+No, we consider applications throughout the year, so it’s always the right time of year.
+In terms of your degree, you’ll likely need to spend your last year at NGU.

 The exact rule: you must earn 30 of the last 36 credit hours in a degree program at North Greenville University, unless an exception is approved by the respective dean and vice president for academics.

 Do you have scholarships for transfers?

 Yes!
 If you earned 24 credit hours at another institution (even if they don’t all transfer), you may be eligible for a transfer scholarship.
 If you don’t have 24, we can take a look at your high school transcript and consider your qualifications.

 Be sure to apply for financial aid to be considered.
 Review other scholarship options, too.